UMD-CS-STICs/389Kspring17/projects/p4-pokemon-api/README.md

   Display an HTML page with a table of all the Pokemon's data in two columns:

   1. Key
-  2. Value (if the value is not a String, just show it's `toString` representation)
+  2. Value (if the value is not a String, just show its `toString` representation)

   If the Pokemon ID does not exist, return an "Error: Pokemon not found".